Bobeart/cs3041-18d.github.io/designs/emotion_assn.md

 ...

-We're getting towards last third of the semester, which means it's time for me to stop telling you how to apply the design process.
+We're getting towards last third of the term, which means it's time for me to stop telling you how to apply the design process.
 Instead, you'll need to work out yourself how best to **ideate**, **prototype**, and **test** in a new domain. _This is the most important outcome of the course_.
 Technology will rapidly on shift and move for years after you leave Bucknell.
 If you can leave HCI with a process and methodology that informs _good design_ in any context, then this course is a success.

 ### Some Tips Before You Start